PawelKusnierek/TibiaPal/README.md

 ## Usage

-The site currently has approximately 25k monthly users and 100k monthly pageviews/visits.
+The site currently has approximately 30k monthly users and 150k monthly pageviews/visits.

 ## Contact

 https://tibiapal.com/about

 ## Application Techstack
-Back-end: Django/Python, MySQL

-Front-end: HTML, CSS (SASS) and plain JS
+HTML (Generated with Jekyll), CSS (SASS) and plain JS

 ## Hosting
-The site is hosted on PythonAnywhere.
+The site is hosted on GitHub Pages.

-SSL certificate is provided by Let's Encrypt.

-SSL re-direct is provided by NakedSSL.com.